 We start necking as our chauffeur heads towards the tunnel.
-By £4.10 her hand's on my thigh, at £5.60 I'm copping a feel of her tits.
+By £4.10 her hand's on my thigh, at £5.60 I'm copping a feel of her boobs.
 The final fare comes to £15.80 - but it's money well spent.

 Marie rummages through her handbag in search of keys while I take a deep breath and contemplate what's ahead.

 To be continued...